UMFcourses/UMFcourses.github.io/_pages/SupeR_course.md

 ## Detailed Course Content

 Each day is divided into two sessions and includes a one-hour theoretical lecture.
-Each day includes direct coding and then and exercise using real-world data.
+Each day includes direct coding and then and an exercise using real-world data.
 Over 40 contact hours are provided during the week.
-In addition to in person support, student will also receive support via Slack for 6 months after the course.
+In addition to in person support, you will also receive support via Slack for 6 months after the course.
-Saturday/Sunday: Welcome and team activities on Sunday afternoon (weather dependent, but might include sea ice-associated activities such as cross country skiing, sauna or similar).
+Saturday/Sunday: Welcome and team activities on Sunday afternoon are weather dependent, but might include sea ice-associated activities such as cross country skiing, sauna or similar.
 - Monday (08:00 – 17:00): Introduction to the course, using variables in R, reading a file, basic functions and statistics, plotting data.
 - Tuesday (08:00 – 17:00): Probability with R, linear regression, multivariate analysis.
 - Wednesday (08:00 – 17:00): using loops and conditions in R, automatization of functions with example applications.
 Some useful libraries and using agile R coding.